jalebi

 Rather than looking at the profitability from a holistic point of view, the contribution margin restaurant evaluates the financial performance of each dish on an individual level.

-5 Tips to Lower the Break-Even Point
+5 Tips to Lower Break-Even point

 You can rest assured that all hope isn’t lost even if, after all the break even analysis in the world, your goals still don’t seem achievable or realistic.
 That’s because you still have control over many of these figures.